okuyamak/academic-kickstart/content/home/experience.md

   company = "Center for Global Health, University of Colorado Denver" company_url = ""
   location = "Colorado, US"
-  date_start = "2016-08-01"
+  date_start = "2016-10-01"
   date_end = "2016-12-01"
-  description = """Analyzed healthcare evaluation data (SARS by WHO) in Liberia. """
+  description = """Analyzed the healthcare quality in Liberia by System Availability and Rediness Assessment data developed by WHO."""

 +++